Drunk Driving Accidents in Chicago, Illinois

-- One in every 7 drivers killed in a drunk driving accident in 2008 was under the age of 21 (and thus not even old enough to drink).
+- One in every seven DUI fatalities in one record year was someone under the age of 21 (and thus not even old enough to drink).

 - One-third of drivers ages 25 to 34 who were killed in fatal accidents were intoxicated.

 - Drunk drivers were responsible for 10,228 fatalities in one year, including 211 children.
 Of the 211 children, 161 (62%) were in the same vehicle as the drunk driver.